Coworking Statistics You Need to Know in 2020

 How many coworking spaces are there in the US?

-According to coworking stats for 2019, there are over 5,000 coworking spaces in the US alone and 19,000 around the world.
+According to coworking stats for 2019, there were over 5,000 coworking spaces in the US alone and 19,000 around the world.

 What is a coworking office space?